Loony2392/unraid-templates/README.md

 # unraid-templates
-Central storage for unRAID Templates
+Central storage for all my unRAID Templates